Honey Lime Salmon

 These heart-healthy salmon recipes use simple glazes that deliver flavor without excess salt, butter, or sugar.

-If you liked this salmon lime recipe, we’ve got even more to explore, all developed for real life and real health goals.
+If you liked this salmon lime recipe, we’ve got even more to explore — all built for real life and real health goals.
 Whether you’re cooking for heart health, meal prep, or simple weeknight dinners, these collections have you covered.

 Ingredients